 4+ Reading, Writing, Maths

 Rachel was a very kind and happy child, a real pleasure to teach.
 She was very enthusiastic in class and was keen to learn.
 I taught her the fundamentals of the alphabet, using educational workbooks and my own.
 She traced letters and shapes with different coloured crayons and pencils and learnt to count with my help.
-I also showed her how to hold her pencil properly.
+I also taught her how to hold her pencil properly.
 She was offered a place at Wimbledon High School.

 I had the pleasure of teaching Ethan exam technique for his 7+ exam.
 He was very strong in Maths but just needed a confidence boost in his English.
 His comprehension ability was very good, the only thing holding him back was his story telling.
 I asked him to draw his ideas onto paper, following a linear structure before transferring them into writing.
 I taught him the fundamental elements such as setting, characters and plot as well as the use of paragraphs and structuring.
 I noticed that over time he became more and more confident with his ability to translate his ideas into writing, and his teachers noticed this too.
 They noticed he was writing stories in his lunch break at school and was more engaging in class.
 I am very proud of his achievements and hope he will continue to grow inside and out when he joins St Pauls Boys School.